 You are accessing this post because you are a member of the Equitopia membership program!

-In this final part of a four-part series, Dr Gerd Heuschmann continues his exploration of how the horse works with a focus on kissing spines and the impact of intensive feeding on horses’ backs.
+In this second of a four-part series, Dr Gerd Heuschmann continues his exploration of how the horse works with a focus on feet.

 IN CASE YOU’RE INTERESTED: